Deuteronomy 28:12

 Pseudepigrapha

-1 And in those days I will open the store chambers of blessing which are in the heaven, so as to send them down ⌈upon the earth⌉ over the work and labour of the children of men.
-2 And truth and peace shall be associated together throughout all the days of the world and throughout all the generations of men.'
+1 And in those days, I will open the storehouses of blessings that are in heaven, so as to send them down upon the earth to bless the work and labor of the children of men.
+2 And truth and peace will be joined together throughout all the days of the world and through all the generations of men.

 Notes and References